shared-goals/shared-goals.github.io/telegram.md

 Telegram is a perfect platform for SG.
 Among different advantages, the most important one that it's used for meaningful collaboration usually and rarely for procrastination :)

 When you'll start conversation with @sharedgoalsbot it'll create profile for your automatically.
-Than create new goal, share it and start commiting your progress.
+Thеn you can create new goal, share it and start commiting your progress.
+Easy.

-You can contribute to the [Source code of Telegram client] and make it better.
+BTW, You can contribute to the [Source code of Telegram client] and make it better!

 Join as
 ```